stmcallister/e2e-argo-demo-app/README.md

 The application contains two containers, one for the frontend and one for the backend.
 There is also a container with the Cypress test code.

-C-sharp application running in two Docker containers and orchestrated by Kubernetes.
-Heavily inspired by the project over at [Kubernetes Hands-on Workshop](https://github.com/robrich/kubernetes-hands-on-workshop) by Rob Richardson.
+C-sharp application used in this demo is heavily inspired by the project over at [Kubernetes Hands-on Workshop](https://github.com/robrich/kubernetes-hands-on-workshop) by Rob Richardson.